Music History for

 1968 - Frankie Lymon died of a heroin overdose.

-1970 - Led Zeppelin performed as the Nobs in Denmark after the family of Ferdinand von Zeppelin threatened a lawsuit.
+1970 - In Denmark, Led Zeppelin performed under the name Nobs after the family of Ferdinand von Zeppelin threatened a lawsuit.

 1974 - Bobby Bloom shot himself to death at the age of 28.